Agile methodology definition

 This Agile framework overlays lean manufacturing principles with the process of developing new products.
 Its goal is to validate assumptions and try ideas before pouring in more resources.

-While the execution of any methodology will determine the extent of its benefits, Agile’s benefits are extensive and specific:
+While the execution of any Agile methodology will determine the extent of its benefits, the benefits of Agile are extensive and specific:

 - Solutions are implemented quicker due to team flexibility

-- Waste is reduced because resources are used more efficiently
+- Waste is reduced as resources are used more efficiently

 - Workflows and process are adaptable because change is expected